 Resisting Brandividualism Is Futile

-David Berlind is the chief content editor at UBM TechWeb.
+David Berlind is the chief content officer at UBM TechWeb.